ljcheng999/ljc-helper/README.md

-# ljc-cli
+# ljc-helper

-ljc-cli is a docker image that could empower the CI/CD pipeline.
+ljc-helper is a docker image that could empower the CI/CD pipeline.
 It has multiple CLIs so that way you do not have to worry some command line does not other commandline

 ## Docker Arch